What are governments ‘supposed’ to be doing to address the ecological crisis?

 Despite all this, according to an NGO Global Witness report in April 2019, over the next decade the global oil and gas industry are planning on spending a further $4.9 trillion on exploration and extraction.
 Indeed, a September 2019 report revealed that global oil and gas companies have approved about $500 billion investment in major projects that undermine the climate targets of the Paris Agreement – around one tenth of the $5 trillion being spent over next decade.
 The study found that “no major oil company is investing to support its goals of keeping global warming “well below” 2°C and to “pursue efforts” to limit it to a maximum of 1.5°C.”

 Some fossil fuel companies say they plan to offset their emissions by preserving, replanting or growing new forests.
-Whilst it’s true that we now need to urgently see massive reforestation and peat restoration programmes (as they are the only large-scale carbon capture processes currently available to us) these need to be done in parallel with massive cuts in fossil fuel carbon emissions, not as an offset for business as usual.
-According to the IPCC we would need a whopping one billion hectares (10 million square km) of new forest if we want to keep global heating below 1.5°C, in addition to reducing emissions to net zero by 2050.
-That’s an area of forest the size of the United States of America, comprising more than a trillion trees.
-Plus, some proposed tree-planting schemes risk damage to other ecosystems – for example, planting non-native trees in plantations on the Brazilian Cerrado rather than mixed native woodlands.
+Whilst it’s true that we now need to urgently see massive reforestation and peat restoration programmes (as they are the only large-scale carbon capture processes currently available to us), these need to be done in parallel with massive cuts in fossil fuel carbon emissions, not as an offset for business as usual.
+According to the IPCC, even if we were to plant a whopping one billion hectares (10 million square km) of new forest – that’s an area of forest the size of the United States of America comprising more than one trillion trees – we’d still need to be reducing emissions to net zero by 2050 if we want even a 50:50 chance of keeping global heating below 1.5°C. Plus, some of the proposed tree-planting schemes risk damage to other ecosystems – for example, planting non-native trees in plantations on the Brazilian Cerrado rather than mixed native woodlands.
 As Professor Simon Lewis put it: “The use of forests as an offset is largely a marketing tool for companies to try to continue with business as usual.”

 Banks are financing the fossil fuel industry